BFPAF Theme, “Displacement: people, ideas and artistic practice”

 The Festival is a creative meeting between local and international artists, interdisciplinary artists, students, and scholars.
 2019 marked the creation of the first immersive space in the buffer zone, with the theme and methodology becoming blended into one to produce an artistic result.

 2020 had proved a great challenge for the artistic community, with the outbreak of the COVID-19 virus.
-As a Festival, we stand in solidarity with the arts community, and decided to keep the theme of the festival, but to re-shape the structure of the festival to be more flexible, aligning with the times.
+As a Festival, we stood in solidarity with the arts community, and decided to keep the theme of the festival, but to re-shape the structure of the festival to be more flexible, aligning with the times.
 Buffer Fringe 2020 was one of the few artistic platforms in Cyprus and globally to have adapted and materialised a festival amid the Covid-19 pandemic, supporting artists in Cyprus and internationally.

 In a process that we started in 2019, we asked that the idea of displacement is blended with the methodology of the festival, offering performance spaces in three cities, Nicosia, Famagusta and Limassol, as well as the possibility for project development through the unified 2020 – 2021 planning of the Festival.